zsociety-io/aleo-standard-programs/arc721/README.md

 An ultimate problem remains: what if the public receiver of a transfer is a program?
 Then NFTView doesn’t help.

 To illustrate this problem, let’s imagine we are trying to create a marketplace program.
 A seller lists the NFT using `transfer_private_to_public`.
 A buyer then accepts the listing and should receive automatically receive the data corresponding to the NFT.
-On way to do this, could be to have the seller come back, to disclose the private data to withdraw payment.
+One way to do this, could be to have the seller come back, to disclose the private data to withdraw payment.

-This back and forth between the buyer and the seller makes the user experience a lot worth than on traditional NFT marketplaces.
+This back and forth between the buyer and the seller makes the user experience a lot worse than on traditional NFT marketplaces.
 Hence the need for a mechanism allowing Aleo programs to store private data and disclose it programmatically.
 An attempt at contributing solving this problem is [Aleo DCP](https://github.com/zsolutions-io/aleo-dcp), where data is splitted according to a MPC protocol.
 Here is an [example NFT marketplace program](https://github.com/zsolutions-io/aleo-dcp/blob/main/examples/nft_marketplace/programs/marketplace_example/src/main.leo) with the same “one click buy” user experience as with traditional marketplaces, by leveraging Aleo DCP.

 Remark: These last considerations are only relevant to NFTs data that should always remain private.